-Often if your running CRT monitors you find that the video card only seems to have options to display in low resolution mode.
+Often, if you're using a CRT monitor you will find that the video card only seems to have options to display in low resolution mode.
 The trick to this is being able to edit the xorg.conf file in low resolution mode.
-There are two ways this can be done.
-Either in one of the terminal text editors or in the GUI (graphical user interface).
-You can use programs like vi, pico, with a command line like for terminal;
+There are two ways this can be done: either in one of the terminal text editors or in the GUI (graphical user interface).
+You can use programs like vi or pico from the command line:

 sudo vi /etc/X11/xorg.conf

-If you not familiar with vi or pico the you could use a GUI like this;
+If you are not familiar with vi or pico, you can use a graphical editor like this:

 gksu gedit /etc/X11/xorg.conf

-Remember if the editor window is too large in the GUI you can hold down the <alt>+Button1 (left button) on your mouse to move the window about.
+Remember: If the editor window is too large in the GUI you can hold down the <alt>+Button1 (left button on your mouse) to move the window around.

 Option "metamodes" "CRT-0: nvidia-auto-select